AriAbr/familist/README.md

 # familist

-Familist is a real-time updating app for creating lists and sharing them with groups.
+Familist is a real-time updating app for creating collaborative to-do lists and sharing them with groups.

 This Node-based app is deployed to heroku and is publicly available here: http://familist.herokuapp.com/